 Click the links below to find more information:

-The psychiatry residency at the University of Mississippi Medical Center (UMMC) is a four-year ACGME-accredited program, which was founded in 19XX.
+The psychiatry residency at the University of Mississippi Medical Center (UMMC) is a four-year ACGME-accredited program.
 It has trained a generation of psychiatrists now practicing throughout the United States in the private and public sectors in both academic and nonacademic fields.
 The Department of Psychiatry's abiding commitment to high standards for patient care, teaching, and research has garnered the training program a national reputation for training outstanding clinicians and psychiatrists.
 UMMC's psychiatry residency curriculum prepares trainees for the challenges of contemporary psychiatric medicine.
 We teach a wide variety of clinical evaluation methods and interventions.
 We are committed to develop new treatments through clinical research.
 We emphasize continuity, collaboration and cost-effectiveness.
 We are here to support you in becoming a competent physician and outstanding psychiatrist.

 The mission of the Psychiatry Residency Program at the University of Mississippi Medical Center is to train psychiatrists to excel in the practice setting of their choice.
 Our graduates are prepared to be solid clinical practitioners whether they choose solo practice, a hospital or community-based setting.
 The program can prepare those who choose a research or academic career, without compromising the basic training requirements to achieve board eligibility.

 This multi-faceted mission is accomplished by providing an educational environment that is intense, comprehensive and rich in clinical and didactic experiences for our trainees.
 The program offers all mandated rotations, an array of electives (e.g., forensics, sleep medicine, research) and opportunities to learn basic and clinical research throughout the training years.
 The clinical experiences are enriched through exposure to a broad range of patients in different systems and settings (university, VAMC, community mental health centers, state hospital).